 How to Join a Coffee Shop in Barcelona, Spain

-*Barcelona coffee shops are private – you cannot just walk in and join.
+*Barcelona Coffee Shops Are Private – you cannot just walk in and join.
 You need to be sponsored by a current member of the club, and you need to complete an application with that sponsor present (in most cases), and pay a registration fee.
 Sometimes there is a review and approval process.
 Act like a disinterested tourist or a rowdy party boy and you’ll probably be rejected.
 Bye!

-*Barcelona coffee shops are safe.
-Why do some of you write to me and ask me if the club I am considering sponsoring you at is safe?
+*Barcelona Coffee Shops Are Safe – Why do some of you write to me and ask me if the club I am considering sponsoring you at is safe?
 As if I am going to say; “No, it is a very dangerous club.
 You should not go to any coffee shops in Barcelona without being armed.”
 Of course they’re safe!
-All of the many coffee shops in Barcelona that I have been to are extremely safe and professional; just like nearly every other business you’ll enter in a day.
+All of the many coffee shops in Madrid, Barcelona, and anywhere else in Spain that I have been to are extremely safe and professional; just like nearly every other business you’ll enter in a day.

-*Yes, you can take weed out of the club.
-Everyone does.
+*Yes, You Can Take Weed Out of the Club – Everyone does.
 But keep this in mind: possession of marijuana in Barcelona is only permissible in private.
 You can use cannabis at home, or you can use it in the club.
 When you take marijuana products out of the clubs or coffee shops, you are at risk.
 If you are stopped by the authorities and they find your weed, they will take it and fine you.
 This is not a criminal offense, so don’t pee your pants.
 Instead, if you decide to take cannabis out of the club, place it in your undergarments and quickly take it home or to a private location.
 Don’t be the asshole that walks down La Rambla smoking a joint.

 *The process of joining one of Barcelona’s coffee shops generally requires anywhere from 10 to 25 minutes of your time.